Skip to main content

 E(aes_params)160 bytesEncrypted session parameters

-If any of these checks fail, server will immediately drop the connection without responding to the client.
+If any of these checks fail, the server will immediately drop the connection without responding to the client.
 If all checks pass, the server must issue an empty datagram (see the Datagram section) to the client in order to prove that it owns the private key for the specified receiver_address.

 Datagram